Skip to Main Content

 Check out this inspiration reel by our good buddies at Season:

-A fun fact of Niseko is that it is actually four resorts in one.
-Circling the flanks of Mt Annupuri, the four base areas of Niseko United form an interlinking lift system that conveniently share one lift ticket, but each bring their own vibe both on and off the slopes.
-The general shared skiing experience is similar to what you might find at Mount Bachelor in the States (if it was about twice as big and located in the world's foremost powder paradise).
+Circling the flanks of Mt Annupuri, the four base areas of Niseko United (more on each area below) form an interlinking lift system that conveniently share one lift ticket, but each bring their own vibe both on and off the slopes.
+The general shared skiing experience is similar to what you might find at Mount Bachelor in Oregon (if it was about twice as big and located in the world's foremost powder paradise).
 All around Niseko you can expect super long flowy laps with playful features, well-spaced trees, and vast stretches of open terrain ripe for exploration.

-Between the four resorts and the backcountry gates, the exploration options are just about endless.
-One of the best parts of skiing Niseko is simply taking the time to lose yourself in the endless bowls and gladed trees, finding your own secret powder stash that you can come back to throughout the trip.
+Between the four resorts and the backcountry gates, the exploration options are endless.
+One of the best parts of skiing Niseko is simply taking the time to lose yourself in the bowls and gladed trees, finding your own secret powder stash that you can come back to throughout the trip.
 However, for adventurous skiers and boarders who just can’t help coloring outside the lines a bit, the backcountry gates are there once you’re ready to step out a bit.

 Grand Hirafu